-Most reputation problems pertain to bad reviews, negative blog posts, or unflattering online newspaper articles.
+Reputation problems can range from bad reviews to negative blog posts or unflattering online newspaper articles.
 Since most content cannot be removed, a reputation management strategy centered around suppressing or pushing down bad search results is the most common strategy after review management.

 The case for removal

 There are effectively three ways to completely remove a negative search result at the source.
-These comprise:
+You can: